paspao/springboot-kiss-architecture/README.md

 ## DAO

 Data Access Object.
-When I'm talking about CRUD applications in early step I'm talking about data, in SQL, NOSQL, but in any case datas to collect and process.
-This module in my drawing represents the deepest point if you look at it as a tier's stack, this tier works with the datas, it describes the entities and the access logic.
-Caution: simple data access logic of inserting, modifying, deleting and displaying datas, nothing more and nothing binding it to other tiers; it's the deepest tier and also it has no dependencies with any of its brothers, it does not handle specific aspects of the application, such as authorizations, transactions or other: only and exclusively access to datas.
+When I'm talking about CRUD applications in early step I'm talking about data, in SQL, NOSQL, but in any case data to collect and process.
+This module in my drawing represents the deepest point if you look at it as a tier's stack.
+This tier works with the data, it describes the entities and the access logic.
+Caution: simple data access logic of inserting, modifying, deleting and displaying data, nothing more and nothing binding it to other tiers; it's the deepest tier and also it has no dependencies with any of its brothers, it does not handle specific aspects of the application, such as authorizations, transactions or other: only and exclusively access to data.
-In a Springboot context I'm using technologies such as **Entity** and **Repository**, in the detail I show you the **@Configuration** of the DAO module, central *annotation* in each Springboot application/module.
+In a Springboot context I'm using technologies such as **Entity** and **Repository**.
+In detail I show you the **@Configuration** of the DAO module, central *annotation* in each Springboot application/module.

 ```java